livingdocsIO/material-design-icons-svg/README.md

 // OR if you care about performance

-// You can load icons using the `<use>` notation. icons.initialize() // Appends all icons to document.body var icon = icons.getIcon('access-point')
+// You can load icons using the `<use>` notation. icons.initialize(document.body) // Appends all icons to document.body var icon = icons.getIcon('access-point')
 // returns reference to initialized svg
 // <svg>